iandexter/iandexter.github.com/resume/cv-iandexter.md

 ## Experience

-### Staff technical solutions engineer -- August 2022 to present
+### Staff backline engineer -- August 2022 to present
 #### [Databricks](https://databricks.com/), Amsterdam, The Netherlands

 Acts as technical escalation for frontline support teams, and provides technical guidance and advice to customers in their Databricks journey.
 Databricks, the data and AI company, helps data teams solve the world's toughest problems.
 Thousands of organizations -- including Comcast, Nationwide and H&amp;M -- rely on the Databricks platform to accelerate data-driven innovation.